MI-SLAM: Magnetic Inertial SLAM Systems: Introduction

 The proposed \gls{imslam} systems are model-based.
-They were made possible by the development in magnetic field odometry and previous works on magnetic field modeling.
-In~\cite{skog2018magnetic}, a polynomial model was proposed to locally approximate the magnetic field, which was later extended in~\cite{skog2021magnetic} to estimate pose changes of a magnetometer array between two time instants.
-The very same polynomial model was also used in \cite{huang2023mains} to build a \gls{mains}, which effectively reduced the positioning drift of the inertial navigation system by 2 orders of magnitude.
-This work constitutes one of the building blocks of the proposed SLAM systems.
+They were made possible by developments in magnetic field odometry and previous work on magnetic field modeling.
+In~\cite{skog2018magnetic}, a polynomial model was proposed to locally approximate the magnetic field, which was later extended in~\cite{skog2021magnetic} to estimate pose changes of a magnetometer array.
+This polynomial model was also used in~\cite{huang2023mains} to build a \gls{mains}, which effectively reduced the positioning drift of the inertial navigation system by 2 orders of magnitude.
+This work~\cite{huang2023mains} constitutes one of the building blocks of the proposed SLAM systems.
 The other building block comes from the work in global magnetic field modeling.
 Originally proposed in~\cite{Solin2018Modeling}, the reduced rank~\gls{gp} model was shown to be effective and computationally efficient in modeling the indoor magnetic field on a global scale.
-The GP model was later used in \cite{manon2021MagneticField,Kok2018MagSlam,Viset2022EKF} to build magnetic field SLAM systems.
+The GP model was later used in \cite{viset2021Magnetic,Kok2018MagSlam,Viset2022EKF} to build magnetic field SLAM systems.